 Ruggiero suggested that residents bothered by noise call the Beacon Police Department and ask the police to log the decibel level.

 Newburgh and Beacon’s city codes both prohibit outside music in commercial districts, either live or recorded, from exceeding 70 decibels, which is about the level of a vacuum cleaner.

 Newburgh Police Chief Doug Solomon, who served as Beacon’s chief for almost six years before taking the Newburgh position in December, did not respond to emails and phone calls seeking comment.Did you find this article useful or informative?
-Please consider a donation to support our nonprofit journalism.
+Please consider a contribution to support our nonprofit journalism.
 Our annual appeal has begun!
 All gifts of up to $1,000 through Dec.
 31 will be matched TWICE!
 Click here for details.
 We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.